 - We looked at indoor coverage.
 Reception will be better outdoors.

 - These maps are owned by Ofcom - if anyone with an Ofcom email address wants to object to me using them, please get in touch and I'll remove them.
-Hopefully this guide will prove useful to someone and I won't get sued.
+Hopefully, this guide will prove useful to someone, and I won't get sued.

-- Comparison was done during April 2019 - things may change as networks improve.
+- Comparison was done during November 2022 - things may change as networks improve.

 - If you live on the Isle of Wight, I'd suggest putting your postcode into the Ofcom website as there are some random not-spots in large towns.
 Don't blame me if you can't get a signal whilst sat on your toilet in Newport.